2ndSightLab/ai-tracker/fixed.md

 ## 7/2/2026

+🟢 Added ability to align an existing rsource with a config resource so can update teh resource, redepoying with the new configuration (untested).
+For example use an existing OU with a different name and assign it to an OU in the configuration.
+That way the existing OU will be renamed and accounts in it wil be renamed to match the new confiugraiton (untested).

+🟢 Added a no confirm option to just deploy all resources wihtout confirming after each oen (untested).

+🟢 With deployment checking, can deploy resources in parallel with a rate limit to avoid hitting AWS rate limits. (untested)

+🟢 Added checking dependencies before deploying a resource based on resource deployment trackder. (untested)

+🟢 Added deployemnt trackign to trackthe id for a deployed resource and display a diagram in deploy project with aws id for the resource and the config-id from this app (untested)

+🟢 Added region settings with default region for entire org, region for managent resources, region overrides for environment, account, resource. (untested)

+🟢 Bug tracker/fixer method working pretty well.
+May still be burning a lot of tokens but makign decent progress; I still think there's something wrong with the model or harness but not as bad as before.
+But still very slow and getting hung up at time.
+Logged mistakes.

 🟢 Added some info to cost tracking.

 🟢 Set up an account for Kiro in an Alt region in test account > So MANY PROBLEMS.
 See AWS Wish List >> THIS TOOK HOURS.
 SHOULD HAVE TAKEN MINUTES.